yandex-cloud/docs/en/managed-gitlab/pricing.md

 ## What goes into the cost of using {{ mgl-name }} {#rules}

-When running {{ mgl-name }}, you pay for:
+When using {{ mgl-name }}, you pay for the following:
-* Computing resources of your VM instance.
+* Allocated instance computing resources (virtual machine).
-* Data storage used by the instance.
+* Instance data storage (disk) capacity.

 Other consumed resources to be additionally paid for:
 * The space used in {{ objstorage-full-name }} to store backups.
-* Egress traffic from {{ yandex-cloud }}.
+* Outgoing traffic from {{ yandex-cloud }} to the internet.

 In all calculations, 1 GB = 2<sup>10</sup> MB = 2<sup>20</sup> KB = 2<sup>30</sup> bytes.

-### Using computing resources {#rules-hosts-uptime}
+### Use of computing resources {#rules-hosts-uptime}

-You are charged per hour of VM use.
+The cost is calculated for each hour of VM operation.

-The minimum billing unit is one hour (it means that you'll pay the same amount for 1.5 and 2 hours of your VM operation, for example).
+The minimum billing unit is one hour (for example, the cost of 1.5 hours of operation is the same as the cost of 2 hours of operation).

 ### Disk space usage {#rules-storage}

 The following is charged:
-* Size of the data storage allocated for your instance.
+* Storage allocated for instance data.
-* Size of backups stored in {{ objstorage-name }}.
+* Space used by backups saved in {{ objstorage-name }}.

 The cost is specified for one month of use.
 The minimum billing unit is 1 GB per hour (for example, the cost of storing 1 GB for 1.5 hours is equal to the cost of storage for 2 hours).

 ## Pricing {#prices}

-### Computing resources of instances {#prices-instance}
+### Instance computing resources {#prices-instance}

 {% if region == "ru" %}